HeroBrine1st/OpenComputersBridge/README.md

 # Features
 * Execution of existing functions on remote OpenComputers device (without compilation, the fastest way)
 * Execution of arbitrary lua code on remote OpenComputers device (with compilation, slow)
-* Events receiving with(out) filter (by default client ignores almost all user input events)
+* Event receiving with(out) filter (by default client ignores almost all user input events)
 * Ability to send any messages over protocol.
 * If your client has frozen or crashed, server will disconnect from it in about 10 seconds